-Attendance: Your instructor will take attendance near the end of every class.
-Good attendance, either by being present, or by having an excused absence, will be worth extra-credit points; there are no other extra credit opportunities.
-Because you may need to miss a class, or leave early due to the complexities of student life, your instructor will accept reasonable explanations for absences and early departures.
-(Note that your instructor is the final arbiter of what is a reasonable explanation.)
-You must submit excused absence and early departure requests within a week of the absence/early departure by e-mail to jlaveson@gmu.edu.
+Attendance: I will take attendance at the end of every class.
+Conscientious attendance, either by being present at all classes, or by having an excused absence for classes missed, will add three extra-credit points to your final grade.
+These extra points may raise your final grade (e.g., a C+ may become a B-; a B- may become a B).
+Excused absences are granted when you need to miss a class, or leave early due to the complexities of student life, your job, or personal/family contingencies.
+(Note that I am the final arbiter of what is a reasonable explanation as well as the number of excused absences.)
+You must submit excused absence and early departure requests within a week of the absence/early departure to receive credit by sending an e-mail to jlaveson@gmu.edu.